 Look for actual signs, remnants of an oil furnace.
 Tacked or nailed to the walls of support posts in the basement.
 You may see a heating oil tank fuel pump or filter in a crawl space or basement.
 Things like fuel filter records or fuel type warnings are good indicators of oil heat.

-A highly professional Oil Tank Search is only $100 and takes about an hour.
+and takes about an hour.
 We recommend getting a tank search if:

 - Any signs of oil heat are present